 As Peters puts it: “My paintings are concerned with the role of everyday objects and spaces in directing our behaviour and ways of seeing.
 The paintings are sourced from my immediate encounters with daily experience and interactions with the conventional arrangements of contemporary life.”

 Through the practice of painting, Peters reveals and questions the aesthetic and formal logic of everyday living, permitting an active grappling and negotiation with the normalizing conventions of contemporary society.

-Jared Peters is a contemporary artist engaged with themes of painting, history, power, and identity.
+Jared Peters is a contemporary artist engaged with themes of painting, history, power and identity.
 He received a BA in history from the University of New Brunswick, a BFA from NSCAD University, and is currently an MFA candidate at Western University.
-His work has been collected by the New Brunswick Art Bank and is in private collections across Canada.
+His work has been collected by the New Brunswick Art Bank and private collections across Canada.
 In 2011, Peters was a semi-finalist in the prestigious RBC Canadian Painting Competition.

 When does a personal photograph cease to circulate within everyday life and become part of an archive?
 And how does its meaning change in the process?
 These are two key questions raised by Vancouver photographer Jennifer Martin in her solo McIntosh Gallery exhibition Turning to see otherwise.

 Martin is specifically interested in the way in which discrete moments of everyday life captured in photographs are re-contextualized through their inclusion in an archive, with its own inherent organizational structure and narrative.
 As the exhibition title suggests, Martin’s focus is that elusive moment when meaning “turns”, or changes, as a photograph moves from one context to the other.

 Using materials from her own family’s archive, which includes thousands of negatives, photographs, and Super 8 films representing multiple generations, Martin edits this extensive collection to focus on what she describes as the gesture of the turn.